 My CGM has enabled me to understand my diabetes better.
 It has given me more confidence in the way I manage my condition and has helped me achieve tangible results.

 It’s also comforting to know how my sugar levels are trending.
 I will even venture out sometimes without bringing all my diabetes gear.
-I also stopped monitoring 10 to 12 times a day because I no longer need to — the information is right there on the screen in front of me.
+I also stopped monitoring 10 to 12 times a day because I no longer need to — the information is always right there on the screen in front of me.

 Using this device has enabled me to go for a walk or a hardcore gym session without fearing lows and to reach both my fitness and diabetes health goals more efficiently.

-Christel doing biceps curls in the gym with a dexcom CGM on her upper arm.
+Christel doing biceps curls in the gym with a Dexcom CGM on her upper arm

-The disadvantages of continuous glucose monitoring
+The disadvantages of CGM

 Accuracy

-The reason behind this is that the technology isn’t perfect yet (although it is constantly improving) and the sensor measures your glucose levels in the interstitial fluid and not the blood.
+The reason behind this is that the technology isn’t perfect yet (although it is constantly improving), and the sensor measures your glucose levels in the interstitial fluid and not the blood.
 (There is generally a lag of a few minutes between your interstitial glucose levels and blood glucose levels)

 I have also had to stop workouts because the sensor incorrectly told me that my blood glucose was low or about to get low — always an annoying scenario when you’re in the midst of a good gym session.